Proof of the Casas-Alvero conjecture: Introduction

-The author would like to thank Mark Spivakovsky for carefully reading through an earlier draft and suggesting improvements.
-The author was partially supported by NSF CAREER DMS-2044564 and NSF FRG DMS-2151718 grants.
+The author would like to thank Mark Spivakovsky for carefully reading through several drafts, suggesting improvements and for providing valuable feedback at various stages.
+The author would also like to thank his advisors Max Lieblich and Farbod Shokrieh for their constant encouragement and support.
+This work was partially supported by NSF CAREER DMS-2044564 and NSF FRG DMS-2151718 grants.